redhat-performance/cloud-governance/docs/source/index.md

 ## What is it?

 **Cloud Governance** tool provides a lightweight and flexible framework for deploying cloud management policies focusing on cost optimize and security.
+We have implemented several pruning policies. \
+When monitoring the resources, we found that most of the cost leakage is from available volumes, unused NAT gateways, and unattached Public IPv4 addresses (Starting from February 2024, public IPv4 addresses are chargeable whether they are used or not).

 This tool support the following policies:
 [policy](../../cloud_governance/policy)